smoynes/elsie/docs/README.txt

        Project Goals
 -----------------------------

-ELSIE is not novel: hardware simulators already exist for the LC-3 architecture, of course.
+𝔼𝕃𝕊𝕀𝔼 is not novel: hardware simulators already exist for the LC-3 architecture, of course.
 The textbook publishers provide  one and there are many others freely available online.[1]
 This one is  admittedly a  mere reinvention of  the wheel.
 That said, the gift the design and engineering process affords is that sometimes